-New Mexico has one of the highest rates of pedestrian accidents and deaths in the country.
+New Mexico has one of the highest rates of pedestrian accidents and deaths in the country, and it is just as horrid in Santa Fe and Albuquerque.
 When motor vehicles collide with pedestrians, the pedestrian accident can result in death and serious injuries.
 Common injuries caused by pedestrian accidents include fractured bones, spinal cord injuries, sprains, and head injuries.
-A single pedestrian accident can cause serious medical issues that can alter a person’s life for the long term.
+A single pedestrian accident can cause serious medical issues that can alter a person’s life in the long term.

 Contact Our Assertive Pedestrian Accident Lawyers

 Alcohol and negligent driving played a significant role in many pedestrian accidents in New Mexico.
 If another person’s negligent driving caused a pedestrian accident that resulted in your injuries, we can help.
 You might be entitled to compensation through a personal injury lawsuit.
-At Hunt Law, our experienced personal injury lawyers have a proven success record of fighting for clients injured in pedestrian accidents.
+At Hunt Law, our experienced personal injury lawyers have a proven success record of fighting for clients injured in pedestrian accidents throughout Albuquerque and Santa Fe.
 Contact our Northern New Mexico personal injury lawyers today to schedule your free consultation.

 Pedestrian Accidents Have Increased in Recent Years